Gamify-IT/docs/test-plans/README.md

 As soon as a tester has tested a feature according to a test plan, it has to be placed in the `executed` folder

-## naming convention
+## Naming convention

-test-plan files should be following this structure
+Test plan filenames should have the following structure:

 ```
 name-service-backend/frontend.md